jonlinca/dragnum/content/about/_index.md

 Wednesdays from 7:00 PM - 8:30 PM

-Sundays from 8:45 AM - 10:00 AM
+Sundays from 9:00 AM - 10:30 AM

-In September, Thursday evening practices will start earlier due to the shorter days.
+In September, Wednesday evening practices will start earlier due to the shorter days.

 ## Structure